jeanpaulvanr/Devops-Course-Starter/README.md

 ### Step 3: Create a Resource -> Web App

-### Step 4: In the “Publish” field, select “Docker Container”
+In the “Publish” field, select “Docker Container”

-### Step 5: Choose an appropriate “App Service Plan”
+Choose an appropriate “App Service Plan”

-### Step 6: Select "Docker Hub" in the "Image Source" field.
+Select "Docker Hub" in the "Image Source" field.
 Enter the details of the image hosted on Docker Hub:

 ```
 jeanpaulvanr/todoapp:jp
 ```

-### Step 7: Set up environment variables (Settings/Configuration - New Application Setting)
+### Step 4: Set up environment variables (Settings/Configuration - New Application Setting)
 NB By default, App Services assume your app is listening on either port 80 or 8080.
 Set the WEBSITES_PORT app setting to match your container’s behaviour.

-### Step 8: Start your app.
+### Step 5: Start your app.

 Your app should now be visible under the domain you specified.
 Example provided below: